rodrigomelo9/amba/amba.md

 | HRESP       |              |               |                                    |
 <!-- .element: style="font-size: 0.5em !important;" -->

-> * Signals which are not required to be valid can take any value, but 0 or X are recommended
+> * Signals which are not required to be valid can take any value, but 0 or X are recommended.
-> * In data transfers with invalid byte lanes, it is recommended that those be 0
+> * In data transfers with invalid byte lanes, it is recommended that those be 0.
 <!-- .element: style="font-size: 0.4em !important;" -->

 ---